 Within a month the roof was ready, but I still did not have a plan for the Window and door.
 Then the first lockdown of 2020 put a halt to all the works and gave me some time to reorganize.
 I used the lockdown time to go over some options for doors and windows, I looked at materials like aluminium, UPVC, wood and even cement.
 I wanted the material that would blend with my main theme - thatched roof.
 By the time travel restrictions were lifted, I was convinced that it has to be wood.
 I found a local carpenter who was ready to go along with me on the adventure and had him design plantation shutters.

 During this time the structure was put to test.
 Winds and rains from the 2020 monsoon tore up the roof, teaching me some lessons on roofing.

 Eight months after I started the project work resumed again as the travel restrictions eased.
 The priority things to do were: plaster the walls & fix the roof.
 I wanted to use mud plastering, but mason convinced me to use cement outside and mud inside.
 Looking back that was good advice.

 It was already March and roof work had to be completed before rains.
 I wanted to upgrade the roofing to a more durable straw but because of the travel restrictions from the second wave of corona could not procure the material in time.
 So I settled for abundant palm leaves again.
 This time however increased the scaffolding and tightened the placement of leaves to prevent leakage.

-It is now July 2021, monsoon has arrived, the second lockdown has eased, the new roof has got tested and interior walls treated with Linseed oil is highlighting the mud finish.
+July 2021, monsoon has arrived, the second lockdown has eased, the new roof has got tested and interior walls treated with Linseed oil is highlighting the mud finish (awesome!).
 But the doors & windows are still in the works, despite this delay house seems closer to finishing than ever...